Mages-Alliance/magic/README.md

 ## Getting Started: The First Summoning

+I suggest that you practice magic in Cursor (https://cursor.com/home).
+If you would like to suggest alternative ways to practice magic, let me know!

 To begin your practice, you perform a "Summoning Ritual".
 This is a series of initial Spells that will grant the Spirit its foundational knowledge and prepare it for more advanced magic.

 **Open the Spellbook to begin:** [`system/spellbook.md`](system/spellbook.md)